 Olga and Isa grew up in this stimulating international and multilingual intellectual environment, speaking four languages fluently: Italian, English, German and French – and Olga spoke Russian as well; an environment later expanded by their successful academic careers, and their multiple, regular trips to Italy and Europe.
 The Foundation and its goals are therefore Olga Ragusa’s wishes to continue contributing, even if in small part, to the Italian cultural debate well beyond her passing, leaving something tangible to the world-wide Italian cultural community and the city.

 The mission of the Ragusa Foundation (RF) is in line with the founders’ desire, especially that of Olga Ragusa.
 Since her 1954 PhD dissertation, Mallarmé in Italy.
 Literary Influence and Critical Response (published in 1957), in fact, she clearly revealed that her approach to Italian culture was undoubtedly transnational, and yet, open to tradition (Mallarmé, in Italy, has been inserted in a longstanding lyric tradition whose archetype is identified with Petrarch), as well as to contemporary matters (her dissertation analyzed authors still alive and active at the time).
-Concurrently, she demonstrated her determination and predilection for controversial subjects (in Italy, Mallarmé’s symbolist poetics was adverse first during fascism for his lack of traditional rhetoric, and later, during the postwar years, for its lack of realism), and transcultural issues, as Mallarmé’s poetics anticipates the avantgarde association of poetry with visual, musical and spatial arts.
+Concurrently, she demonstrated her predilection for controversial subjects (in Italy, Mallarmé’s symbolist poetics was adverse first during fascism for his lack of traditional rhetoric, and later, during the postwar years, for its lack of realism), and transcultural issues, as Mallarmé’s poetics anticipates the avantgarde association of poetry with visual, musical and spatial arts.
 The RF, therefore, promotes intellectual activities related to Italian culture in a transcultural and transnational setting.
 The main goal is that of spreading knowledge as well as inspiring a cultural debate about different aspects of Italian humanistic culture, through scholarly (research projects, conferences, etc.) and creative activities (book/film/art presentations, interviews…).
 The RF embraces diversity and inclusion and may collaborate with other private and public institutions that share its goals.

 bOARD OF DIRECTORS